cu-mkp/research-teaching-companion/content/resources/activity-sheets/breadmolding_resources-for-the-instructor.md

 ## Learning Objectives
 The activity introduces students to hands-on historical reconstruction and performative interpretation of texts.
-It is a good exercise to jump-start discussions of tacit/embodied knowledge in arts and sciences.
+It is a good exercise to jump-start discussions of tacit/embodied knowledge in the arts and sciences.
 It is also an instructive introduction to the principles of molding.
 More generally, it encourages students to think differently about historical materials and processes, by de-familiarizing something we take for granted as food, and exploring its varied uses in everyday life, medicine, artistic practice, and the workshop.